OWASP/samm/Website/content/en/user-day/_index.md

 Based on feedback from last year, we decided to have 2 shorter User Days instead of just one that lasts all day.

-## Call for presentations
+## Agenda

-Are you considering sharing your experiences and knowledge with the community?
-If you'd like to do a presentation during the SAMM User Day, please complete [this form](https://forms.gle/3K6ZXJQCX2mj2aMz9).
+We received several proposals for talks and workshops and want to thank you all for getting in touch.
+We had to narrow the list down to fit our half-a-day event, so here it is!
+There will be more opportunities to share your experience with the community.

-## More information soon
+{{< user_day_agenda_2021a >}}

-Don't forget to keep coming back to this page for more information as we put together a list of talks and get registration for the event started.
+Don't forget to keep coming back to this page for more information as we get closer to May 27th.

 ## Archive